Online video & podcasts

 - If the material is a recording of a performance, or is a digitised version of pre-existing material, you should also include information about the original source.
 The order of these entries may depend on the information available.

 - Episodes and indexed scenes are treated like chapters.
+Where an episode does not have an individual title, just include the episode number.

 - Use a permanent URL wherever available.